saas786/obsidian-notes-1/HECO/Pumps.md

 ### Shaft Sealing
 Minimizes leaking of water out the pump or air into the pump.
 Pumps may allow a certain amount of leaking to extend the lifetime of the shaft sleeves.

-#### Magnetic Drive Pumps
+#### "Sealless" Pumps
+"Sealless" pumps are used where the fluid being pumped is too aggressive/corrosive for shaft packing or mechanical seals.

-A "seallessImpeller is driven by magnetic flux instead of a shaft.
+-	**Magnetic Drive Pumps**: the impeller is driven by magnetic flux instead of a shaft
+-	**Canned Motor Pumps**: the motor is close coupled to the pump and sealed inside a shell

 Uses:
--	highly corrosive fluids
+-	highly aggressive or corrosive fluids
 -	zero-leak tolerance

 #### Stuffing Box